Charlie Hill, Director

 Code 31 or LIB STDS

-Undergraduate: The LLCE Division offers two degrees.
+Undergraduate: The LLCE Division offers two degrees:

 Summary of Fields of Study

-Leadership and Organizational Studies with classes meeting solely online.
+A major in Liberal Studies with classes meeting solely online.

-Fire and Emergency Response Management with classes meeting solely online.
+An emphasis in Leadership Development with classes meeting solely online.

 1. The Goal(s)

 Administered by the LLCE Division, the BLS degree program is designed especially for the working adult.